How kai gardens strengthen our communities

 Māra kai and kai gardens re amazing local examples of how to build climate resilience, strengthen community wellbeing, and improve access to healthy, affordable food.
 Community gardens are cool ways to:

-Helping communities grow more of their own kai, become less dependent on distant or disrupted supply chains, and feel more confident about where their food comes comes from.
+Helping communities grow more of their own kai, become less dependent on distant or disrupted supply chains, and feel more confident about where their food comes from.

 By cutting down “food miles,” encouraging low-waste habits like composting, and supporting more sustainable, climate-friendly food production.